-Ryota Sakurai an Associate Marriage and Family Therapist (AMFT), and Licensed Industrial Counselor working toward getting an MFT license.
+Ryota Sakurai a Licensed Industrial Counselor working toward getting an MFT license.
 He finished his BA in Psychology at State University of New York at Buffalo in 2010.
 He served as a counselor for children with behavioral problems including ADHD at a school facility.
 Then, he went to graduate school at California State University, Fullerton, to complete his master’s in Clinical Psychology.
 While in the program, he did his clinical training at a public elementary school, a therapist training facility, and a treatment center for substance misuse.

-Ryota received his M.S. in 2017 and started working as an AMFT at another treatment center for substance misuse in San Clamente in CA. He has worked with clients with depression, general anxiety, social anxiety, behavioral problems, PTSD, schizophrenia, bipolar disorders, and substance abuse.
+Ryota received his M.S. in 2017 and started working as an AMFT at another treatment center for substance misuse in San Clamente in CA. He has worked with clients with depression, general anxiety, social anxiety, behavioral problems, PTSD, schizophrenia, bipolar disorders, and substance misuse.
 He uses cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, object relations, and seeking safety.
 He also has experience working with couples and families.

 We asked some questions to Ryota to get to know him and his services better!

-During the practicum in my master’s program and in my post graduate internship, I worked at two rehabs for substance abuse in southern California.
-I’ve had a lot of experience working with clients who have dual diagnoses (e.g. substance abuse and depression, panic attacks, etc.).
+During the practicum in my master’s program and in my post graduate internship, I worked at two facilities for substance misuse in southern California.
+I’ve had a lot of experience working with clients who have dual diagnoses (e.g. substance misuse and depression, panic attacks, etc.).

 I’m well trained to provide couples counseling, especially couples struggling with substance use disorders and/or recovering from infidelity.
 Also, I’m currently learning EFT (emotionally focused therapy) both for couples and individuals.